Rigor and Reproducibility

 - MSL performs weekly maintenance on all instruments, covers the most complex ones with comprehensive service contracts, and insures instruments against catastrophic damage.
 These actions contribute to a stable of reliable instruments that can be used by trained scientists with confidence.
 A list of the specific checks included in our maintenance procedures for each microscope, as well as which of them are covered by comprehensive service contracts are here.

-- Our electron microscopy sample preparation services are led by Ms. Victoria Madden, a Certified Electron Microscopy Technologist (certification provided by the Microscopy Society of America), and also include Kristen White, a certified Medical Technologist (certification provided by the American Society of Clinical Pathologists).
-These credentials ensure best practices are followed in all projects involving electron microscopy sample preparation and imaging performed by staff.
+- Our electron microscopy sample preparation services are led by Kristen White, a certified Medical Technologist (certification provided by the American Society of Clinical Pathologists).
+Kristen will ensure best practices are followed in all projects involving electron microscopy sample preparation and imaging performed by staff.

 - MSL provides recommendations for light microscopy sample preparation.